-The next section provides the complete findings of the analysis by employment, economic and social outcomes as well as progression to further study.
+The next section provides the complete findings of the analysis by employment and economic outcomes as well as progression to further study.
 Courses associated with the highest and lowest rates of each outcome are examined as well as courses with the highest change in outcomes post-completion.
 The analysis also provides summary outcome indicators by student cohorts.

-Key findings are grouped by the employment (post-study work status and change in work status) economic (median income and income uplift), social (reduced reliance and exits from income support), and further study (progression to VET and higher education) outcomes.
+Key findings are grouped by the employment (post-study work status and change in work status) economic (median income and income uplift), and further study (progression to VET and higher education) outcomes.